ValokAsura/WindowerAddons/QuickTrade/readme.md

 * UNTESTED - Mellidopt Wings: Trade with the ??? in Yorcia Weald
 * UNTESTED - Salvage Plans: Trade with Mrohk Sahjuuli in Aht Urhgan Whitegate to store your plans.
 * UNTESTED - Alexandrite: Trade with Paparoon in Nashmau for the quest 'Duties, Tasks, and Deeds.'
+* Special Gobbie Keys: Trade with one of the various goblins throughout Vana'diel.

 Example